 In 1990 Hugh returned home, following the unbanning of the ANC and the release of Nelson Mandela – an event anticipated in Hugh’s anti-apartheid anthem ‘Bring Home Nelson Mandela’ (1986) which had been a rallying cry around the world.

 In 2004 Masekela published his compelling autobiography, Still Grazing: The Musical Journey of Hugh Masekela (co-authored with D. Michael Cheers), which Vanity Fair described thus: ‘…you’ll be in awe of the many lives packed into one.’

-In 2010, President Zuma honoured him with the highest order in South Africa: The Order of Ikhamanga, and 2011 saw Masekela receive a Lifetime Achievement award at the WOMEX World Music Expo in Copenhagen, the first of many.
+That same year, President Zuma honoured him with the highest order in South Africa: The Order of Ikhamanga.
+2011 saw Masekela receive a Lifetime Achievement award at the WOMEX World Music Expo in Copenhagen, the first of many.
 Numerous universities, including the University of York and the University of the Witwatersrand have awarded him honorary doctorates.
 The US Virgin Islands proclaimed ‘Hugh Masekela Day’ in March 2011, not long after Hugh joined U2 on stage during the Johannesburg leg of their 360 World Tour.
 U2 frontman Bono described meeting and playing with Hugh as one of the highlights of his career.

-Hugh is currently using his global reach to spread the word about heritage restoration in Africa – a topic that remains very close to his heart.
+Continuing a busy international tour schedule, Hugh used his global reach to spread the word about heritage restoration in Africa – a topic that remained very close to his heart.
 He founded the Hugh Masekela Heritage Foundation in 2015 to continue this work for generations to come.

 “My biggest obsession is to show Africans and the world who the people of Africa really are,”

-Masekela confides – and it’s this commitment to his home continent that has propelled him forward since he first began playing the trumpet.
+Masekela confided – It was this commitment to his home continent that propelled him forward since he first began playing the trumpet.